tandalesc/rust-shooter/README.md

 friendly game; there may be bugs or some features that do not work perfectly.

 ## Features
-- Hundreds of bullets on screen at 60fps
+- Thousands of entities on screen at 60fps
 - Upgradeable and switchable weapon types
+- Goes on virtually forever; infinitely scaling difficulty

 ## Interface
 You can develop and build Rust-Shooter like any other Rust application.